Cub Scout temporary patches and badges are different than regular patches. Learn what they are, how to wear them, and how to display them.

 After a year or two of Scouting, your son will have a nice collection of patches.
 There are multiple options for how to display these.

 Ways to Wear Patches

-- Patch Jackets - I saw a man and his two sons at our Council office who were wearing patch jackets like the one pictured at the beginning of this post.
+Patch Jackets – I saw a man and his two sons at our Council office who were wearing patch jackets like this one.
 I loved the idea, so I bought fleece, zippered jackets with a hood and started sewing their patches on.
-(I told you I’m a horrible seamstress–the patches are on crooked!)
+(I told you I'm a horrible seamstress–the patches are on crooked!)

-- Shadow Boxes & Picture Frames - By using a shadow box or picture frame, there will be much less wear and tear on your son’s patches.
-When your son becomes old enough to appreciate it (maybe when he’s 30!), you can pass the shadow box on down to him.
 I found this incredible shadow box on a forum.
 I love that it has the belt loops embedded in the frame.
-I wish I could give credit to the woman who made it, but she only goes by the handle “*Jinx**Trouble x3″ on the forum.
+I wish I could give credit to the woman who made it, but she only goes by the handle “*Jinx**Trouble x3” on the forum.
 Jinx, if you see this, contact me so I can hire you to make one for my boys!